Beside the Mountain

 For this recipe, you will need 5 simple whole ingredients.
 There's a high chance they are in your cupboard right now, and if not, they are easy to come by (no brown rice syrup in these bars!).

-• Ground Flax (optional): makes these bars more nutrient-dense.
-Flax is a great source of healthy fats and an awesome way to include more omega-3 into the everyday diet.
+• Ground Flax (optional): Adding ground flax seeds makes these bars more nutrient-dense.
+Flax is a great source of healthy fats, and I think it's an awesome way to include more omega-3s in the everyday diet - hiding it in recipes for your kids to eat.
 If you don't have ground flax seeds in your house, no stress, you can make them without!

 Maple syrup and almond butter in a pot.

-In a medium pot place the almond butter and the maple syrup.
+In a medium pot, place the almond butter and maple syrup.
 Place over medium heat.
 Stir until melted and everything is mixed together, then remove from the heat.

 Quick oats, cinnamon, sea salt, almond butter, maple syrup in a mixing bowl.

-In the pot or another bowl add all the ingredients together.
+In the pot with the maple syrup and almond butter - or another bowl - add all other ingredients together.
 Stir well until everything is incorporated.

 Dough of cinnamon oatmeal bars in a glass mixing bowl.